 Filo is made from flour, water and typically a small amount of oil or vinegar, although some recipes also use egg yolk.

 You basically need to stretch the pastry dough very thinly, keeping it well floured so that it doesn't become too sticky.
 If you want to test if it is thin enough, try reading a newspaper through the pastry.

-I personally have never made it myself (yet!) as it’s something that needs a fair amount of time, skill and space to avoid it sticking to each other as you go.
+I personally have never made it myself (yet!) as it's something that needs a fair amount of time, skill and space to avoid it sticking to each other as you go.
 But some day!
-In the mean time, ready-made filo pastry is readily available both fresh or frozen.
+In the mean time, ready-made filo sheets are readily available both fresh or frozen.

 What is the difference between filo and puff pastry?

 Although both pastries give a flaky appearance, they are quite different.
 Puff pastry is much denser and the butter is combined into the pastry rather than being brushed between layers.

 The layered effect in puff pastry is created by rolling the dough out and folding it over on itself before rolling again, called laminating.
 Puff pastry is generally easier to make as a result.

 There are some recipes where you could substitute puff pastry, but it will give a different feel.
 Filo is much more crumbly and light, while puff pastry will be denser.

 As a rule of thumb, if you are using filo for recipes where you just want a flaky pastry, then puff pastry may work instead, such as some appetizer bites, but otherwise I'd suggest you don't substitute.